jbbrady/HiddenPhoenix/src/content/about.md

 Hidden Phoenix is (currently) Jennifer Brady and Zach Wilder.

+Jennifer is **BIO REDACTED** - just kidding, she hasn't written one yet!

+Zach is an ISA Certified Arborist, with (the majority of) his degree in Ecology from the University of Arizona, and is a veteran of the US Navy.
+During his time in the Navy, he had the opportunity to work in a natural resources office doing trail maintenance, planting trees, prescribed burns, and cleaning up roadkill.
+Between the Navy and the UofA he worked many (many) odd jobs, always hoping to end up working outside.
+At the UofA he worked as a research assistant catching rodents and bats with the mammology department, and assisted the Tree Ring Institute with modernizing the software used for tree ring analysis.

 ## Why?

 Over the past few years of working together and sharing **MANY** stories,